ContinuityControl/control_api_reference/README.md

 An example of integrating with the Continuity Control API using Sinatra + HTTParty.

 This guide assumes you have a Continuity Control API key.
-Please log into [Control](https://control.continuity.net) to request an API key.
+The API is currently invite-only, but please get in touch if you'd like access.

 ## Quick links